OliverMKing/javascript/fetch-proposal.md

 ## Implementation steps

-@davidgamero and I will work to implement the following changes and have created the following plan.
+@davidgamero and I will work to implement the following changes.

 ### Other repositories